Viva Ned Flanders: Production and themes

 The morning after having drunk extensively, Homer and Ned are seen sleeping, clothed, in a Jacuzzi.
 The staff discussed whether or not the two should wake up naked or clothed; series creator Matt Groening, for example, wanted them to wake up naked, since it would "raise some questions".
 During production, Affleck had drawn an alternate version of the scene, which would be based on his "extensive experience in the field of alcohol abuse" in his younger years.
 The scene would be in Ned's point of view, and would show Homer's open mouth half submerged in the Jacuzzi.
 Affleck described the alternate scene as being "a little bit Fellini-esque" and therefore did not fit with The Simpsons style.
 Scully had also suggested that Ned would throw up on screen at the end of the scene, however the idea never came to fruition.

-The song used during the chase scene in the casino is "Viva Las Vegas", performed by Elvis Presley.
+The song used during the chase scene in the casino, and also during the closing credits, is "Viva Las Vegas", performed by Elvis Presley.
 Although he admitted that he has "nothing against Elvis", Scully originally wanted to use a "hard to find" version of the song performed by Bruce Springsteen.
 However, Scully could not clear the version in time, and therefore had to resort to using Elvis' version of the song.
 The episode features The Moody Blues as themselves.
 Scully commented that they were "very good actors" and "did a great job".
 The episode also features the first appearance of Amber and Ginger, who were voiced by Pamela Hayden and Tress MacNeille respectively.
 Real-life commentator Don Rickles and fictional character Lance Murdock were both portrayed by series regular voice actor Dan Castellaneta, who plays Homer among many others in the series.

 Affleck described the plot of the episode to have a "grotesque" and "burlesque", yet "plausible" quality to it.
 In a scene in the episode, Homer, not knowing of Ned's age, accuses Ned of defrauding a carwash salesman.
 Affleck commented that the scene has "a touch of Music hall" in it, as it turns, from a scene in church, to a "courtroom scene".
 He also noted that Ned's journey to Las Vegas can be compared to a Christian's travel to the temple of Mammon, a figure that in the Bible is characterized as the personification of wealth and greed.